phantomesse/backup-script/README.md

 as the first one.

 If the replica directory has extra stuff that the original directory doesn't have, then leave it alone.
+Print out a report of these extra things with full paths.

 Whatever you do, don't delete anything from the original directory.

 Make this a python script because Aftab is stupid.